puppetlabs/puppet-docs/source/pe/3.7/install_upgrade_migration_tool.md

 ## Who Should Use the PE Classification Data Migration Tool?

-If you are currently on PE 3.3 and you classify your nodes through the console, you should use the migration tool when upgrading to PE 3.8.
+If you are currently on PE 3.3.2 or earlier and you classify your nodes through the console, you should use the migration tool when upgrading to PE 3.8.

 ### Why?